dlutwuwei/upload/README.md

 upload or download files from remote server via ssh2 and sftp
 > localPath is not useful now, it's set to workspace root path in code;

+Just simple set some config, upload file to server, get rid of vim or emacs;

 ## usage

 ### upload file or directory and download file